AikateriniT/SECURITY-VOCABULARY/README.md

 If the browser returns with a 'Page not found' or something else then the website is not susceptible to blind SQL injection.

+BRUTE FORCE

+A brute-force attack is an attempt to discover a password by systematically trying every possible combination of letters, numbers, and symbols until you discover the one correct combination that works.
+If your web site requires user authentication, you are a good target for a brute-force attack.

+HYDRA

+Hydra is a brute-forcing tool that helps penetration testers and ethical hackers crack the passwords of network services.
+Hydra can perform rapid dictionary attacks against more than 50 protocols.
+This includes telnet, FTP, HTTP, HTTPS, SMB, databases, and several other services.